Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-02-25-build-tony-fadell.md

 # To Be Continued ...

 The good thing about this book, is that each chapter is unique and talks about a different topic.
-As such, I read and take these notes in peace-meals on my MRT rides.
+As such, I read and take these notes in piecemeals on my MRT rides.
 The blog is published weekly, when I get the time to sync Logseq with Hugo. *Remaining: 45%*